mprinc/model-sdk/docs/source/index.md

 <a href="https://runwayml.com/joinslack"><img src="https://img.shields.io/badge/slack-runwayml.slack.com-33b279.svg"></a>

-These documents serve as a reference for the [Runway](https://runwayml.com) Model SDK.
-With a few lines of code, you can port existing ML models to the Runway platform so they can be used and shared by others.
+These documents serve as a reference for the <span class='definition'>[Runway](https://runwayml.com) Model SDK</span>. <span class='important'>With a few lines of code, you can port existing ML models to the Runway platform so they can be used and shared by others</span>.

 ## Installing

-This SDK supports both Python 3.6+.
+This SDK supports <span class='error' data-replacement='both Python 2.7+ and Python 3.6+' data-comment=''>both Python 3.6+</span>.
 You can install the module using either `pip` or `pip3` like so:

 ```bash
 pip3 install runway-python